linker3000/Z80-Board/README.md

 ![Image](porter2.png)

-SNAKEnnn.COM
+SNAKE.PAS

-This is a snake/maze game.
+This is a snake/maze game written in Turbo Pascal.
 The original source code was written by Karl A. Brokstad (www.Z80.no) and used with permission.
 This is a work in progress so don't expect perfection!

 SUPER STARTREK